anjalichennupati/Video-anomaly-detection-using-MRF/README.md

 This project focuses on video anomaly detection by integrating Markov Random Fields (MRFs) and autoencoders for improved accuracy and efficiency.
 The model leverages the spatial-temporal capabilities of MRFs to enhance anomaly differentiation in video content.
 By combining MRFs with autoencoders, the system generates a comprehensive video representation, improving anomaly detection performance.

 The approach is tested on the AVENUE dataset, demonstrating a 60% reduction in computation time compared to conventional frame extraction methods.
+Below is an overview of the analysis, along with sample outputs and results.
+This project was done in Nov' 2023.

 ---